 We all know that walking is good for you, but recently I’ve incorporated fasted walking into my morning workout routine after one of my favorite exercise and strength gurus Elliot Hulse explained the benefits of walking on an empty stomach for fat loss and fat loss while maintaining muscle.
 To take full advantage of the health benefits of walking — such as reduced risk of cardiovascular disease and dementia — it’s recommended to walk at a fast pace.

 Here’s how the weekly fasted exercise routine looks, which happens right after the 1.5L of water–

-Monday: 3 sets of max rep push-ups, then a 30-minute walk at a fast pace
+Tuesday: 3 sets of max rep push-ups, then a 30-minute walk at a fast pace

-Wednesday: 3 sets of max rep push-ups, then a 30-minute walk at a fast pace
+Thursday: 3 sets of max rep push-ups, then a 30-minute walk at a fast pace

-Thursday: Drink some BCAAs, then Fasted Full-Body Weightlifting
+Friday: Drink some BCAAs, then Fasted Full-Body Weightlifting